DynareJulia/FastLapackInterface.jl/README.md

 ``FastLapackInterface`` separates workspace allocation and actual running for some Lapack algorithms:

+ - Bunch-Kaufman decomposition
+ - Cholesky decomposition
+ - Eigen decomposition
+ - LSE decomposition
  - LU factorization
  - QR factorization
  - Schur factorization
- - Eigen decomposition
- - Bunch-Kaufman decomposition
- - Cholesky decomposition
- - LSE decomposition
+ - SVD decomposition

 The API follows the Base julia `LAPACK` definitions and should thus be very transparent.
 There is also a unified interface which returns the right `Workspace` to be used with a given